bonjs/myhexo/source/_posts/caller-dir.md

 npm install caller-dir
 ~~~

-Usually, if you want to get the current path, you can use `__dirname` in Nodejs, if you want to get the caller's dirpath, you can call the function with a parameter which is `__dirname`, but is not graceful.
+Usually, if you want to get the current path, you can use `__dirname` in Nodejs, if you want to get the caller's dirpath, you can call the function with a parameter which is `__dirname`, but it's not graceful.

 Now you can use this little tool `caller-dir` to get the caller's dirpath gracefully.